influencerium/influencerium/README.md

 ## 📄 License

-This project is licensed under the MIT License - see [LICENSE](./LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see [LICENSE](./LICENSE) file for details.

+**Key benefits of Apache 2.0:**
+- ✅ Explicit patent grant and protection
+- ✅ Patent retaliation clause
+- ✅ Clear terms for commercial use
+- ✅ Professional and enterprise-friendly
+- ✅ Better legal protection than MIT
 ## 🙏 Acknowledgments

 Built with ❤️ by the Influencerium Team